 I get it, you can’t be satisfied after a 30-point butt-kicking.
 But, New Miami coach Jessie Hubbard made light to that.

 “We needed this type of thing here,” the second-year Vikings mentor said.
 “These boys enjoyed everything about this entire year, and especially tonight.
 This was something else to see.

 “New Miami came together tonight.
 And it’s time we start wanting to expect this.”

 “We’re going to do this again,” Vikings junior quarterback Trey Robinette said.
 “This isn’t going to be the end of it.”

-Overhead in the press box, “When New Bremen fans were buying things from that additional trailer over there, they tipped.
+Overhead in the press box after the game, “When New Bremen fans were buying things from that additional trailer over there, they tipped.
 They didn’t ask for change.”

-What I got out of that was the fact that Cardinals fans and their administration understood what this type of setting meant to this little old place in Butler County, Ohio.
-Because, well, they were just as excited to be a part of the same stage the Vikings were on.
+What that translated to was that Cardinals fans and their administration understood what this type of setting meant to this tiny place in Butler County, Ohio.
+Because, well, the Cardinals were just as excited to be a part of the same stage the Vikings were on.

 So, kudos to New Miami.
 Kudos to New Bremen.